crashoverride777/swifty-ads/README.md

 v 3.1.2

-- Added the ability to resize your view for banner ads
+- Added the ability to resize your views for banner ads

 v 3.1.1